asip/easel-back/README.md

 RailsAdmin (management console) + Discard(soft delete) +
 Hotwire (Turbo + Stimulus3) + Bootstrap5

-The frontend implemented by Ruby on Rails moved to [easel-back-legacy](https://github.com/asip/easel-back-legacy).
+The legacy frontend implemented by Ruby on Rails moved to [easel-legacy](https://github.com/asip/easel-legacy).
 (+ Vue.js 3)

 This README would normally document whatever steps are necessary to get the